kimgoetzke/procedural-generation-1-front-end/README.md

 ## How to run

-First, run the backend server.
+First, start up the backend server.
 In development, the frontend expects the backend to be running on `localhost:8080`.
 Instructions can be found here: [Procedural Generation 1](https://github.com/kimgoetzke/procedural-generation-1).

 Then, run the development server: